Emotionally Healthy Schools — Nantwich Education Partnership

 We have already had whole town training on a how health and well-being support for our staff and young people can bring about better live outcomes for all in our care.
 All schools are also being offered workshops to help staff to recognise signs of anxiety, stress and mental health challenges that young people may have and how we can best support and guide them to professional help.
 Within schools, staff have professional development opportunities planned throughout the year to better equip pupils to recognise and manage their emotions, develop resilience and cope with times of transition and change.

-Our whole town INSET in February 2018 will also follow an Emotionally Healthy Schools agenda, with workshops being run across town schools led by the NHS's Child and Adolescent Mental Health Services (CAMHS) and Visyon, led by Tools for Schools; a charity that supports the emotional health of children, young people and their families.
+Our whole town INSET in February 2018 followed an Emotionally Healthy Schools agenda, with workshops held across town schools led by the NHS's Child and Adolescent Mental Health Services (CAMHS) and Visyon, led by Tools for Schools; a charity that supports the emotional health of children, young people and their families.

-By the end of this academic year the Nantwich Education Partnership aim to have further increased our capacity within our town to better support our young people's mental health.
+The Nantwich Education Partnership aim to have increased our capacity within our town to better support our young people's mental health.
 We are actively engaging in the initiative as we believe this is a powerful and timely programme that has the potential to improve outcomes for our community.
 This is a government funded initiative which is currently being provided at no direct charge to schools.

 Should you want to know any more about the programme then please call into school and speak to Mrs Cador who is our school's lead for the programme.

-Below are a few websites that you might find helpful:-
+Below are a few websites that you might find helpful or check the Cheshire East Live Well webpages:-